palantir/atlasdb/docs/source/configuration/key_value_service_configs/cassandra_key_value_service_config.rst

 For a complete list and description of the below parameters, see `CassandraKeyValueServiceConfig.java <https://github.com/palantir/atlasdb/blob/develop/atlasdb-cassandra/src/main/java/com/palantir/atlasdb/cassandra/CassandraKeyValueServiceConfig.java>`__.

+It is recommended to make use of the live-reloaded parameters in the `CassandraKeyValueServiceRuntimeConfig.java <https://github.com/palantir/atlasdb/blob/develop/atlasdb-cassandra/src/main/java/com/palantir/atlasdb/cassandra/CassandraKeyValueServiceRuntimeConfig.java>`__.
+This block should be specified under the AtlasDB runtime block.

 Importantly - your lock creator must be consistent across all nodes.
 If you do not provide a lock creator, it will default to the first host in the leaders list.
 If you do not specify a lock creator, the leaders block should be exactly the same across all nodes.